 But true solitary is nothing like shelter-in-place: no quilts or sunlight, no fridges or Netflix or Zoom, no quick bike rides or walks around the block or brown-bag cocktails on the sidewalk at a six-foot distance.
 I’ve been told by several individuals who have lived in solitary for months and years that the experience magnifies the senses: You can smell the guard’s perfume, hear the click of shoes echoing from far away.
 You will clean every corner of your cell on your knees, which grow calloused.
 You’ll become desperate for touch.
 A woman in California kept a pet cricket and tore off one of its legs so it couldn’t leave her.
 A man in Minnesota nurtured a baby mouse and taught it to sleep by his head in a Folger’s jar.

-Texas currently keeps over 4,000 people in segregated cells, for an average of five years, but up to twenty, at a cost of $46 million annually.
+Texas currently keeps over 4,000 people in segregated cells, for an average of five years, but up to twenty-five, at a cost of $46 million annually.
 That’s more people in solitary than the rest of the country’s prisons combined.
 The TDCJ declined to comment on the official reason for Harris’s confinement.

 My initial contact with Harris was a form letter that I have sent to many, as part of a long-term project on women in prison.
 She replied, asking me to focus on the issue of parenting while incarcerated: “Bars and razorwire doesn’t erase motherhood.”
 Eighty percent of women in detention facilities are mothers, and Harris has three children.
 She also wanted to correct what she felt were common stereotypes.
 “Every prosecutor describes women convicted of murder as cunning, diabolical, monster, and evil,” she wrote.
 “I’ve yet to encounter these ‘monsters,’ although I’ve met plenty of women with mental illness, untreated and undiagnosed.”